kubermatic/kubermatic/charts/gitops/kkp-argocd-apps/README.md

 For KKP to function effectively, we need to install a bunch of components like seed-mla (monitoring logging and alerting stack), minio, nginx-ingress-controller, user-cluster-mla stack, etc.

 Using a GitOps tool to manage these seed components can be very useful.
-This folder offers a slightly opinionated tooling to achive the same.
+This folder offers a slightly opinionated tooling to achieve the same.
 The workflow to get this setup would be like below:

 1. Install KKP using kkp-installer. (optionally, skip-charts for dex, nginx and cert-manager.
 See note below.)
-1. (Optionally) Setup indiviual seed clusters.
+1. (Optionally) Setup individual seed clusters.
 Seed could be master-seed or standalone seed.
 1. Install ArgoCD as helm-chart in each seed that you want to managed via GitOps.
 1. Install content of this folder as helm-chart in each seed to deploy various compoentns in each seed.
 Take a look at [values.yaml](./values.yaml) for various customizations possible for customizing what gets installed in each seed.